chainwayxyz/citrea-docs/technical-specs/characteristics/nodes.md

 Essentially, each light client proof builds on the prior one, forming an unbroken chain of proofs (a recursive proof sequence) from the start of the rollup up to the current state.
 By verifying just the latest proof, a light client can be confident that all the Citrea blocks and all the batch proofs in the rollup’s history (up to that point) were valid and consistent with what was posted on Bitcoin.

-The primary use case for the LCP’s output in Citrea’s design is to feed into [Clementine](https://citrea.xyz/clementine_whitepaper): the Bitcoin bridge require a valid LCP to resolve any disputes about the rollup state in BitVM.
-Thereby, it inherits the security from the ZK proof if an operator tries to cheat.
+The primary use case for the LCP’s output in Citrea’s design is to feed into [Clementine](https://citrea.xyz/clementine_whitepaper): the Bitcoin bridge requires a valid LCP to resolve any disputes about the rollup state in BitVM.
+This way, it inherits the security from the ZK proof if an operator tries to cheat.
 The LCP combines the security of both Bitcoin and the batch proofs into one succinct artifact.